circe/circe/docs/src/main/tut/quickstart.md

 In case of large or deep-nested case classes, there is a chance to get stack overflow during compilation, please refer to [known-issues](codecs/known-issues.html) for workaround.

-If you're using circe-generic-extra's `@JsonCodec` macro annotations, you'll need to add `-Ymacro-annotations` to your compiler options on Scala 2.13, or to include the [Macro Paradise][paradise] compiler plugin in your build on earlier Scala versions:
+If you're using the `@JsonCodec` macro annotations in circe's `generic-extras` module, you'll need to add `-Ymacro-annotations` to your compiler options on Scala 2.13, or to include the [Macro Paradise][paradise] compiler plugin in your build on earlier Scala versions: